atarazana/gramola-operator/part-1-1.md

 # Step 1: Creating the Gramola Operator

 The next steps are basically the ones in [this](https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/) guide.
-I just compiled the steps in that guide and simplified some things ( I hope ;-) )
+I just compiled the steps in that guide and simplified some things.
+I hope ;-)

 ## Log in to quay.io (or the registry you use)